Loading...

 Services

-Schools are welcome to contact P4L to request individual pieces of work / ad hoc days of work throughout the academic year.
+Schools are welcome to contact P4L to request individual pieces of work / ad hoc work throughout the academic year.
 However, we will need to check educational psychologist availability before accepting the order as work on annual contracts takes priority.

 Consists of a 45 minute phone discussion between the school and the Educational Psychologist, plus 15 minute report writing by the psychologist to ensure there is a record of the discussion.